B1nus/numple/TECHNICAL_DETAILS.md

 # Errors
+Please remember to put all syntax errors inside the parser, not the compiler or interpreter.
+When the parser is done we should have fully valid numple code as an AST or the errors should be displayed one by one in the terminal with locations and helpful, simple explainations.

+Do not let one error go over to the next line.
+That would be very annoying.
+The only expection is indentation errors which are going to be a pain in the ass for new programmers, Sorry.
+I don't think I can do anything about that while avoiding brackets.
 ## Error location
 Keep information on which file and line the error occurs.
 The filename and line should be correct even though it's imported code through the `load` keyword.
 ## Error Formatting (ANSI excape codes)